-In 2012, Sasha and Rodney shared their concept for their second children’s book, Jeremy Jackrabbit Recycles the Can with friends from the Phoenix Public Library, Superintendent Tim Ham from the Madison Elementary School District, and the Caliber Group—all who offered to collaborate on making the couple’s new vision a reality.
-During the fall of 2012, over 100,000 young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local school districts to submit illustrations of various sections of the text that Sasha and Rodney had written.
-The result was the distribution of over 56,000 copies of Jeremy Jackrabbit Recycles the Can to over 50 elementary school districts across Arizona.
+In 2012, Sasha and Rodney shared the concept for their second Jeremy Jackrabbit book with Superintendent Tim Ham from the Madison Elementary School District, friends of the Phoenix Public Library, and the Caliber Group—who all offered to collaborate.
+That Fall, over 100,000 young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local school districts to submit illustrations for selections of Sasha and Rodney’s book.
+This resulted in the distribution of over 56,000 free copies of Jeremy Jackrabbit Recycles the Can to more than 50 elementary school districts across Arizona.

 With the success of their second book, commitments from additional corporate sponsors, an enhanced partnership with Arizona State University, and the publication of Jeremy Jackrabbit Captures the Sun, the Jeremy Jackrabbit book series was born.
 Because every page of the book is illustrated by a different student artist, Sasha and Rodney called on their friend and Southern Arizona artist, Catalina Rankin, to illustrate a consistent version of Jeremy to promote the book.
 The Caliber Group, Catalina Rankin, and the dozens of children who illustrated these pages have donated their time and talents to this important educational project.
 After months of dedication, the finished piece is not only a children’s book about water conservation, but also a work of art by the community for everyone to enjoy!